NETWAYS/icingaweb2-module-grafana/doc/08-config-jwt.md

 # JWT Configuration

-JWT is used to send a signed token to Grafana, so the graphs only loads if the JWT token is validated by Grafana.
-If the token is expired or not validated, Grafana will redirect the iframe to the login page.
+JWT is used to send a signed token to Grafana, so the graphs only load if the JWT token is validated by Grafana.
+If the token is expired or not valid, Grafana will redirect the iframe to the login page.

 ### Icinga configuration
-In the Icinga configuration:
+In the Icinga Web configuration:

-1. Change "Grafana access" to Iframe and Enable JWT
+1. Change "Grafana access" to "iFrame" and "Enable JWT"

 2. Choose an expiration, issuer and user.
-    - A low expiration is recommended, specially because the token is being sent in the url.
+    - A short expiration is recommended, because the token is being sent in the URL.
     - Set an issuer, for a better validation.
 Must be set the same on both sides.
 The default is empty, no issuer.
-    - Set and existing Grafana username so the graphs open using that user.
+    - Use an existing Grafana username so the graphs are accessed using that user.

 3. When you save the configuration, the RSA keys will be created at /etc/icingaweb2/modules/grafana/ (jwt.key.priv and jwt.key.pub).
     - For now, other directories are not supported, the filenames are hard coded in the file library/Grafana/Helpers/JwtToken.php.
     - If any kind of errors happens while creating the keys (e.g. permission denied), you will have to create the keys and copy them to the directory /etc/icingaweb2/modules/grafana/, use the commands below.

 4. The private key (jwt.key.priv), should kept safe, Grafana server only needs the public key.
-If you have multiple IcingaWeb servers, copy the keys to the other servers.
+If you have multiple Icinga Web servers, copy the keys to the other servers.

 ```
 openssl genrsa -out /etc/icingaweb2/modules/grafana/jwt.key.priv 2048